-Huerta was in the US from April 1824 through early 1826.
-The date in the Harvard catalog of 1845 for this publication is inaccurate as Huerta was never known to have published in a location where he wasn’t currently living.
+Huerta was in the US from April 1824 through at least January 1826 (he was giving concerts in Liverpool by May 1826).
+The date in the Harvard catalog of 1845 for this publication is definitely inaccurate as Huerta was never known to have published in a location where he wasn’t currently living.
 Another confirmation is José María Salazar held his post as Columbian Ambassador from 1823 to 1828.
 This edition then would have been published 1824-1825.
-I have been able to find a number of Willig catalogs from around this period but none of them mention Huerta.
+In the number of Willig catalogs from around this period I have found none of them mention any Huerta editions.

 It seems that with Huerta unexpected clues keep showing up which usually create more questions than answers.

 Note: Post updated Nov 30, 2020 with clarifications on the publication dates of Sor’s op.
 21 provided by Erik Stenstadvold on Facebook.
 Boijie “La Despedida” edition link added.